 On my third date with my future husband, we went to a modern art exhibition in midtown Manhattan.
 All I remember from it was an installation of a gigantic eyelash.
-In any case, sometimes when I see modern art I want to say, “My eight-year-old could do that!”
+In any case, sometimes when I see modern art I want to say, “An eight-year-old child could do that!”

 Sometimes I feel like the opposite is true with regard to literature.
 Take the Modern Library’s 100 best novels of all time, for instance.
 More than a few of the books that made it onto the list are so utterly boring and difficult, I can’t imagine anyone has ever finished them.
 It’s like a book’s fame is inversely related to its readability.

 As promised in my last blog, I will give you a very partial list of classics I dislike.
 But first, let’s do a little grammar.

 Today’s installment is about two words that become one, or one word that becomes two.
 I have some very easy hacks, so don’t fret.
 You’ll nail these in no time at all.

 Anyone is a pronoun such as “he,” “she,” “they,” etc. If you substitute one of these pronouns for “anyone” and it works, you need “anyone.”
 In fact, think of “anyone” as a non-specific pronoun.